pminina01/readthedocs/File-target.md

 </nlog>
 ```
 ###Time-based file archival
-Log files can calso be automatically archived based on time.
+Log files can also be automatically archived based on time.
 This configuration will archive a file at the beginning of each day and will use rolling file naming, so log file from the previous day can always be found in archives//log.0.txt, log from two days ago is in archives//log.1.txt and so on.
 This configuration will keep at most 7 archive files, so logs older than one week will be automatically deleted.
 ```xml
 <?xml version="1.0" ?>
 <nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd"